Olha Bench

-Olha Hryhorivna Bench (born 14 March 1955), also known as Shokalo-Bench, is a Ukrainian conductor, musicologist, candidate of art studies (1990), associate professor, professor, Honored Artist of Ukraine (1998), People's Artist of Ukraine (2010), Deputy Minister of Culture and Tourism of Ukraine (now Ministry of Culture and Information Policy) (2005–2010), Consulate General of Ukraine in Pryašev (Slovakia) (2010–2015).
+Olha Hryhorivna Bench (Ольга Григорівна Бенч; born 14 March 1955), also known as Shokalo-Bench, is a Ukrainian conductor, musicologist, candidate of art studies (1990), associate professor, professor, Honored Artist of Ukraine (1998), People's Artist of Ukraine (2010), Deputy Minister of Culture and Tourism of Ukraine (now Ministry of Culture and Information Policy) (2005–2010), Consulate General of Ukraine in Pryašev (Slovakia) (2010–2015).

 Early life and education

 Olha Bench was born on 14 March 1955 in the village of Gutysko, Ternopil Oblast, Ukrainian SSR.
 She received secondary and musical education in the schools of Truskavets.
 From 1972 to 1976, Bench studied at the Drohobych State Music School.
 From 1976 to 1981, she studied at Mykola Lysenko Lviv National Music Academy, then from 1984 to 1987 in assistantship-internship and postgraduate studies at the Ukrainian National Tchaikovsky Academy of Music.
 Bench interned at the National Opera of Ukraine.
 In parallel, from 1981 to 1984, she was a teacher in the orchestral conducting department at the Kharkiv State Institute of Culture.
 In 1990, she received the academic title of Candidate of Art Studies.